ClusterDuck-Protocol/ClusterDuck-Protocol/doc/howToBuildADuck.md

 * **Enclosure:** Plastic Box (or 3D print, or rubber ducky, or anything you want really) if a case is necessary, [this](https://www.amazon.com/gp/product/B07DVS1HC4/ref=ppx_yo_dt_b_asin_title_o06_s00?ie=UTF8&psc=1) would work.

 ## PlatformIO
 [PlatformIO](https://platformio.org/) is a ecosystem for embedded development.
-Grab your favorite IDE from [here](https://platformio.org/install/integration) and make sure to install the platformIO IDE extension.
+Grab your favorite IDE from [here](https://platformio.org/install/integration) and make sure to install the PlatformIO IDE extension.
 If you are not sure which IDE to use, use [VSCode](https://docs.platformio.org/en/latest/integration/ide/vscode.html#installation).

 ### Installing ClusterDuck-Protocol globally